Listen to the poem “David Robbins is…” here or read below:

 Middle class warrior

-he loves this Algonquin land.
+This Algonquin land.

-Smiles too much despite himself,
+Smiles too easily despite himself,

 Secure at times:

 Seeks revenge and other happiness –